-When you think of the grill, you usually dream of burgers, hot dogs, wings, and steaks as the staple items for the barbecue.
+When you think of the grill, you usually dream of burgers, hot dogs, wings, and steaks as the staple items for a barbecue.
 Where does that leave a beef roast?
 Is this larger cut of meat unable to be flipped and grilled with the best of them?

 Roasts are traditionally cooked in the oven because of their large size.
 Where burgers and steaks can cook on the grill in a matter of minutes on each side, wouldn’t a roast end up overcooking and drying out before the middle ever gets cooked?